AmibeSkyfy16/EnderBackpack/README.md

 # SingleBackpack

 ## Basic
-This mod add a backpack, but only one backpack (uncraftable) Even if you duplicate the item, the content of the duplicated item will be identical to the first one.
+This mod add a backpack, but only one backpack
+Even if you duplicate the item, the content of the duplicated item will be identical to the first one.

 ## There are two to use this mod